open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Dr. Dahl Reviewed the Various Synthesis Clusters.

--On top level: agent interaction is particularly critical (how interoperable agents communicate with each other and find one another) - different patterns of negotiation, interaction, etc.
+	- On top level: agent interaction is particularly critical (how interoperable agents communicate with each other and find one another) - different patterns of negotiation, interaction, etc.
--Execution control - how does one start and end things?
+	- Execution control - how does one start and end things?
 How does execution happen?
--Trust, Integrity and Security - all things that have to be done to ensure that interaction is secure and trusted -Data integrity - closely related to trust, integrity, etc.
+	- Trust, Integrity and Security - all things that have to be done to ensure that interaction is secure and trusted
+	- Data integrity - closely related to trust, integrity, etc.
--Data flow - how does data move through an application or a user session?
+	- Data flow - how does data move through an application or a user session?
 How do we transmit data among the agents in an interaction?
--Building blocks - fundamental specs agents use to interact with one another
+	- Building blocks - fundamental specs agents use to interact with one another

--In next couple of weeks, the group will be prioritizing this work in lieu of pursuing all of it at the same time.
+	- In next couple of weeks, the group will be prioritizing this work in lieu of pursuing all of it at the same time.

 ##### _Dr.
 Larson noted that on Tue.
 1/17, the Synthesis group will refine these activities and begin to prioritize them._ #####